robertpataki/blog.robertpataki.com/source/_posts/2014-08-30-chilli-con-carne.markdown

 <p class="post-intro">I remember my mum's finest chilli con carne recipe from when I was little.
 It had loads of minced beef in it, and we used to have it with fresh bread and sour cream - we're Hungarian after all.
 This is the kind of meal you always have seconds of.</p>

 This is one of those recipes I learnt from my mum but through the years I have sligthly altered it - especially since I have been a vegan.
-Claire keeps telling me this is still my best recipe, so here it is: I'll reveal my secret and show you how to cook a fine vegan chilli con carne!
+Apparently this is one of my best recipes, so here it is: I'll reveal my secret and show you how to cook a fine vegan chilli con carne!

 ## Time required